 In this class,

-you still have to produce much scratchwork if you hope to work through
+you still have to produce reams of scratchwork if you hope to work through

 all of the problems.

-However, a page filled with nothing but scratchwork does not tell a reader much, and so
+Since a page filled with nothing but scratchwork does not tell a reader much, however,

 Since this is an advanced class in mathematics,